Neem House Kenya

 Neem House was designed and built in the traditional Arab/Swahili vernacular.

-situated high on a coral outcrop catching the ocean breeze.
-Neem House is approximately
+is situated on a coral outcrop catching the ocean breeze.

 There is a beautiful pool at Neem House.